Luis Arraez Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 18th in the league.
+- The Padres pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Padres' 4.01 team ERA ranks 10th across all league pitching staffs.
+- The Padres have a 4.01 team ERA that ranks 10th across all league pitching staffs.

-- In his last appearance on Wednesday, the lefty threw six innings against the Washington Nationals, giving up four earned runs while surrendering seven hits.
+- The lefty last pitched on Thursday against the Washington Nationals, when he tossed five innings, allowing one earned run while giving up four hits.

-- The 23-year-old has an ERA of 3.94, with 5.5 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .240 against him.
+- In 10 games this season, the 30-year-old has a 5.22 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.